triggerslifestyleprevention

 Can Stress Really Cause a Migraine?

 According to the American Migraine Foundation, stress ranks as the number-one reported trigger across multiple large-scale patient surveys.
 The World Health Organization recognizes migraine as one of the leading causes of disability worldwide, and chronic stress is a key factor driving high attack frequency in many patients.
-Understanding your own triggers—stress included—is a foundational step in any effective migraine management plan.
-For a broader look at what else might be setting off your attacks, see our guide on common migraine triggers.

 The Biology: What Stress Does to Your Brain

-Stress doesn't just feel bad—it creates measurable physiological changes that directly prime your brain for a migraine attack.
+Stress doesn't just feel bad.
+It creates measurable physiological changes that directly prime your brain for a migraine attack.

 Serotonin fluctuations.
 Acute stress causes a temporary spike in serotonin, followed by a drop.
 Because serotonin plays a regulatory role in pain modulation and blood vessel tone, this dip is thought to contribute to migraine initiation in susceptible individuals.